bitmakerla/estela/docs/estela/installation/installation.md

 ## Helm Deployment

-The images of each of the estela modules must be built and uploaded to the Docker Container Registry, make sure to do this step before installing the Helm application.
+The images for all Estela modules must be built and uploaded to the Docker Container Registry prior to installing the Helm application.

-If you are using a local registry, you can build and upload the images by running:
+If you are using a local registry, you can build and upload the images by running the
+following:

 ```bash
 $ make images
 ```

-The Helm deployment needs a release name and a namespace to identify the current version of the installed application.
-By default, the values of these variables are `base` and `default` respectively.
+The Helm deployment requires a release name and a namespace to identify the current version of the installed application.
+By default, the values of these variables are `base` and `default`, respectively.

-Now, perform the following steps:
+To proceed with the installation, perform the following steps:

-* Install the helm application:
+* Install the Helm application by running:

    ```
    $ make install
    ```

-* If you are using Minikube, you need an external IP for the API Django service, please run this command in a new terminal:
+* If you are using Minikube, you will need an external IP for the API Django service.
+  To obtain this, please run the following command in a new terminal:

   ```
   $ minikube tunnel
   ```

-* Now, some settings need to be applied for estela to work properly.
-For example, update the application with the value of the Django service external IP, perform the migrations, and the creation of the needed Django super users.
+* Now, we will need to apply necessary settings for Estela to function properly.
+  This includes updating the application with the value of the Django service external IP, performing migrations, and creating the needed Django superusers.
+  This can be done by running:

   ```
   $ make setup
   ```

-* If you are using the local resources, specifically MinIO, you need to create a public bucket with the name specified in the [_BUCKET\_NAME\_PROJECTS_]({% link estela/installation/helm-variables.md %}#registry){:target="_blank"}
+* If you are using the local resources, specifically MinIO, you will need to create a public bucket with the name specified in the [_BUCKET\_NAME\_PROJECTS_]({% link estela/installation/helm-variables.md %}#registry){:target="_blank"}
   variable.